 While the U.S. isn’t requiring digital vaccine passports on a national basis— and many states are trying to ban businesses from requiring them — you might want to re-up your commitment to your vaccine card or digital passport if you want to travel abroad.
 Proving full vaccination via your vaccine passport when entering Canada will help you skip quarantine requirements, and the same holds if you’ve got an EU vaccine passport.
 If you’re fully vaccinated, you can also prove your status to travel with less hassle to places like Aruba, Croatia, Greece, and Puerto Rico.
 Check whether the spot you hope to vacation at next will accept your proof of vaccination — or if they also require a negative test or quarantine — before you book your tickets.

 How Can I Protect My COVID Vaccine Card?

 Protecting the info on your card starts with preventing yourself from misplacing your COVID vaccine card to begin with.
-At the very least, you’ll want to take a picture of the card — but if you want even greater peace of mind, there’s more than one way to keep your vaccine card safeguarded.
+At the very least, you’ll want to take a picture of the card or upload it to a vaccine passport app — but if you want even greater peace of mind, there’s more than one way to safeguard your vaccine card.